How to Order Food in Mexico—in Spanish!

 - Quesadillas are tortillas that are filled, usually with cheese but sometimes meat as well, before being grilled.
 Street vendors often offer them con grasa (deep fried).

-- Mole is the sauce that accompanies many meals, often just set in the center of the table to be spooned over your plate.
+- Mole is a generic term that can refer to any number of sauces, most of which are a combination of some kind of fruit, chilis and spices.
+It’s often just set in the center of the table to be spooned over your plate.